elaforge/karya/doc/derivation.md

 as you add a character it looks like a call name itself.
 Well, except for the control track hack below.

 - Comments start with `--`.
-As a special hack, an event containing only `--` is completely ignored rather than considered a null call.
+As a special hack, an event starting with `--` is completely ignored rather than considered a null call.
 This can be useful to mark an event boundary but not actually produce a value.
 For instance, some calls may extend to the next event, and this can make them end earlier.
+Or you could use it as a comment.

 - An expression with an infix `=` such as `x = 42` will be parsed the same as the prefix application `= x 42`.
 The default behaviour of this call is a transformer that sets the given value in the dynamic environ of its generator.

-- Control track num expr: control track events are actually parsed slightly differently.
-Namely, an expression that starts with a number is parsed as a null call with a number argument rather than a call.
-E.g. `42` is parsed as an application of the `42` val to "", rather than the application of a call called `42`.
-The result is that a bare number in a control track is interpreted as passing that number to "", similar to how pitch tracks work.
+It's not really necessary, but I think infix looks a little nicer.

 ### Vals

-TODO blah blah 'Derive.TrackLang.Val' or 'Derive.BaseTypes.Val' thanks to haddock bugs.

-Identifier naming is more strict than most languages.
-Only lowercase letters a-z, digits 0-9, period and hyphen are allowed.
-IDs also allow \`s so BlockIds can embed symbols.
-This enforces a lowercase-with-hyphens naming scheme.
-The exact definition is in 'Derive.ParseBs.p_identifier'.

-The intent of the restrictive rules are that they relieve me of the burden of remembering a naming scheme (e.g. '.' vs. '-' vs. '_') and leave room for flexibility in other places, e.g. @-macros in the [REPL](repl.md.html).
+These are your basic types.
+They are defined in 'Derive.TrackLang.Val' (or 'Derive.BaseTypes.Val' thanks to haddock bugs).
+Most of them have a literal syntax so they can written as call arguments.

 #### number types

-TODO document literal suffixes, e.g. 1s 1t 1d 1c, control track suffixes
+Chromatic: `c`, diatonic: `d`, ScoreTime: `t`, RealTime: `s`.

 Numeric values can have a type suffix.
 For instance, 3d means that the number is intended to be interpreted as a transposition of 3 diatonic steps, and `2s` is 2 seconds of RealTime.
 Similarly, control names can have a type suffix, such as `delay:s`.
 This means that the values of the control are intended to be interpreted as 3 RealTime seconds.

 Of course, whether or not they are so interpreted depends on the call that winds up receiving them.
 Calls that expect an amount of transposition will accept `d` and `c`, and untyped numbers will be interpreted as `c` (chromatic).

 Many numbers and controls are untyped and will ignore any type on a value or control.
-The type mechanism is intended only as a way of overloading certain calls.
+The type mechanism is intended as a way of overloading certain calls.
 For example, it would be awkward to include all combinations of trills on diatonic or chromatic neighbors, and in score time or real time.
 It's easier to have one control that can be passed a diatonic or chromatic neighbor.

 The types and their codes are enumerated in 'Derive.BaseTypes.Type'.

-The interaction between typed controls and arguments is also documented in 'Derive.CallSig'.
+The interaction between typed controls and arguments is also documented in 'Derive.Sig'.

 ## Calls

 Calls are the tracklang version of functions.
 Almost every bit of text in the score is a call expression.
 Calls are classified by the type of value they
-return: a NoteCall returns score events, a ControlCall returns a control signal, a PitchCall returns pitch signal, and a ValCall returns a tracklang Val.
+return: a 'Derive.Deriver.Monad.NoteCall' returns score events, a 'Derive.Deriver.Monad.ControlCall' returns a control signal, a 'Derive.Deriver.Monad.PitchCall' returns pitch signal, and a 'Derive.Deriver.Monad.ValCall' returns a tracklang Val.
 Each of note, control, and pitch calls are only in scope in their relevant tracks, but val calls are in scope in all tracks.

 Notice that NoteCall is inconsistently named, it should probably be named EventCall along with EventDeriver.
 The root of the inconsistency is that at